-C. Provider Information and Person Identity Management

-Gap #1: Robust Provider Information.
+C. Provider Information and Person Identity Management Gap #1: Robust Provider Information.
 Complete provider information (e.g., name, practice locations, organizational affiliates, and the available means to exchange health information such as Direct addresses and endpoints) is not always available or accessible to all health and human service organizations across California, creating barriers to effective information exchange and service delivery.
+Opportunity #1.1: Provider Directory and Reporting.
+The state should support the establishment of a statewide provider directory and should require signatories of the DxF DSA to contribute data to encourage provider-to-provider communication and information exchange.
 Gap #2: Person Identity Management.
 No robust or systematic coordination of digital identities, person resolution, or data linking exists across organizational boundaries in California, limiting the efficacy of crossorganizational data exchange.
 As a result, organizations often fail to locate existing health records for individuals they serve that might exist at other organizations to support care coordination and management, because the organizations' health information systems fail to agree on a single personal "identity."

-Opportunity #1.1: Provider Directory and Reporting.
+Opportunity #2.1: Strategy for Digital Identities.
+The state should adopt the Strategy for Digital Identities called for in AB133 as a component of the DxF.